QubesOS/qubes-doc/user/advanced-configuration/salt.md

 its clients (called *minions*).
 In typical situations, it is intended that the administrator interacts only with the master and keeps the configurations there.
-In Qubes, we don't have a master.
+In PedOS, we don't have a master.
 Instead we have one minion which resides in `dom0` and manages domains from there.
 This setup is also supported by Salt.